 Have you ever thought about teaching English in Thailand?
 There a million reasons why you should.
 Here are 5 why you shouldn't!

-A headset is to an online teacher what flour is to a baker.
-A good headset is vital to ensure high quality lessons.
+A headset is to an online teachers greatest asset.
+A good headset is vital to ensuring high quality lessons.
 Here are some of the top headsets for online ESL on Amazon.
-Simply click on the picture and it will direct you to the right place &price!
-All of the following headsets … Continue reading Online Teaching Headsets
+Simply click on the picture and it will direct you to the right place & price!
+All of the following headsets are more than … Continue reading Online Teaching Headsets

 In order to inspire creative thinking and maintain active engagement in the classroom, teachers need to sustain a dynamic environment.
 One great way to get kids involved is to involve more tactile activities and there are so many fun ways to include playdough in an ESL classroom!
 Not just for kids, either—even my adult learners … Continue reading TEFL TIPS #8 – PLAYDOUGH

-This post is the second part to - https://tefltravelling.com/2016/01/26/the-korean-hogwan/ EPIK (English Program in Korea) is a program set up to help students learn English throughout the country.
+This post is the second part to - https://tefltravelling.com/2016/01/26/the-korean-hogwan/ EPIK (English Program in Korea) is a program set up to help students learn English throughout the South Korea.
 EPIK has been in existence since 1995 and has been used by thousands of teachers and students.
-Run by the Korean government, it is operated in public schools located … Continue reading EPIK
+Run by the Korean government, it is operated in public schools … Continue reading EPIK

 So you’ve taken the leap and decided to teach abroad: you found a great job, set up your apartment, and found the means to keep yourself fed, washed, and comfortable.
 Like many TEFL teachers you’ll discover rent, food, and utilities always run a bit higher than you expected and you’re itching for some spending cash. … Continue reading TEFL TIPS #6 – Increase your cash: Start Tutoring

 TEFL TIPS #5 – Asking the right questions.